PeterKamphuis/FAT/README.md

 Under ubuntu the astrolib package and mpfit package were not found after installation and hence a .gdlstartup file is required with the line

 	!PATH=!PATH+':usr/share/gnudatalanguage/astrolib:usr/share/gnudatalanguage/coyote:usr/share/gnudatalanguage/mpfit'

+Please note that due to the limited availability of the Z-buffer in GDL FAT will create a small widget window for plotting when run under GDL.

 ------------
 !!!!-- The version in the Branch FAT-GDL-Beta is under development and not guaranteed to give the results as given in Kamphuis et al. 2015.
 Use with extreme caution and please file bug reports. --!!!!
 ------------